MetroidSlayer/Consistxels/README.md

 ### What it can do:
 - Find poses on a sprite sheet, either by looking for pose boxes on a border, or by searching set spaces in a uniform pattern
-- Save discovered pose data to one .json file, and save pose images to many, many individual .png files
+- Save sprite sheet data to one .json file, and save pose images to many, many individual .png files
 - Update every instance of a given pose once the relevant pose image has been modified
 - Export .png files containing layers with updated poses
 - Export .png files containing layers with only _unique_ poses - useful for modifying and updating multiple pose images at once